Wednesday, 13 May 2026

 Ryan BATCHELOR (Southern Metropolitan) (17:37): I rise to make a statement on budget paper 2 from the 2026–27 budget, which was tabled yesterday, particularly to look at what the budget paper tells us about the state of the Victorian economy.
 We know that there are many on the other side who like to talk down Victoria and like to talk down the Victorian economy, but if you actually read what is written in the budget papers on the outlook for the Victorian economy, you can see some pretty remarkable facts.
 The Victorian economy continues to grow and our outlook is positive.
 It is not something that has happened by accident and it is not something that has happened by chance.
 It has happened because Labor have a plan that is investing in our economy and that is investing in jobs.
 As a result our economy continues to grow, our labour market is resilient, we have got a low unemployment rate, there is growth in household incomes, we are building more homes than any other state and business investment growth remains strong.

 The resilience of the Victorian labour market is something that I think many, particularly those opposite, continue to talk down.
-One of the things I want to just briefly mention in the budget papers – if you look at page 27 of budget paper 2 – is you will see a quite remarkable analysis of the growth in female labour force participation that we are seeing here in the state of Victoria.
+One of the things in the budget papers I want to just briefly mention is if you look at page 27 of budget paper 2 you will see a quite remarkable analysis of the growth in female labour force participation here in the state of Victoria.
 The budget paper says:

 Victorian employment has grown strongly in recent years, rising by more than 8 per cent over the three years to 2025.
 Solid economic growth, together with an increase in labour supply aided by strong population growth and rising workforce participation, have supported this outcome.